-1,000 CKC children are waiting to be sponsored through the Global 6K this year.
-Find a sponsor for the child you're walking for!
-You can sponsor them yourself, or ask someone you know to sponsor them.
+See if you can find a sponsor for the child you're walking for!
+You can sponsor them yourself, or ask someone you know to sponsor the child on your bib.
 Read more about this child on the sponsorship folder you received in the mail.
 What stands out about them?
 Who do you know who might want to sponsor this child?
-Pray for the child on your bib, now and when you're walking the 6K on Saturday.
+Pray for the child on your bib, now and when you're walking the 6k on Saturday.